Select a destination for your cruise:

 Or receive your shortlist of Indonesia diving safari adventures of a lifetime:

-You might find it useful to use our boat departure calendar on our www.DiveTheWorldLiveaboards.com website to help you plan your trip:
+You might find it useful to use our boat departure calendar on our dedicated website to help you plan your trip: Liveaboard departures.

-Dive clubs and groups will want to review our Dive Groups section for a summary of the best liveaboard deals available in Indonesia.
+Clubs and groups will want to review our Dive Groups section for a summary of the best value deals available.

 Looking to venture further so you can experience dive destinations with the highest marine life diversity in the world?

-You'll discover that we offer dozens of adventure-laden Indonesia liveaboard cruises for diving in Komodo, Raja Ampat, the Banda Islands, Wakatobi and Lembeh Strait in Sulawesi, Alor and Flores.
+You'll discover that we offer dozens of adventure-laden Indonesian liveaboard cruises for diving in Komodo, Raja Ampat, the Banda Islands, Wakatobi and the Lembeh Strait in Sulawesi, Alor and Flores.

 Simply decide your

 West Papua liveaboards to Raja Ampat attract more than their fair share of praise from experienced divers.
-Said to be home to the greatest number of fish and coral species anywhere in the world, the beautiful and remote mushroom-shaped islands of Raja Ampat harbour dense schools of fish and countless World War II wrecks.
+Said to be home to the greatest number of fish and coral species anywhere in the world, the beautiful and remote mushroom-shaped islands of Raja Ampat harbour amazing macro opportunities, dense schools of fish as well as manta rays, and stunning reefscapes.
+More intrepid itineraries now venture even further into this remote region to visit Triton Bay and Cenderawasih Bay, famed for its whale sharks and countless World War II wrecks.

 The waters of the Banda Islands and Ambon promise riches beyond the wildest dreams of many dive destinations worldwide.
-Big pelagics and large schools of fish abound, and the reefs are healthy and thriving.
+The Banda Sea has historically lived in the shadows of other Indonesian diving areas but is now recognised as an excellent liveaboard region in its own right with many unique characteristics.
+In addition to the critter haven of Ambon, big pelagics and large schools of fish abound, and the reefs are healthy and thriving.
 You will see squadrons of mobula rays, good shark action, and some impressive dog-toothed tuna.
 The volumes of reef fish in the Banda Sea need to be seen to be believed.

-Luxury charters also visit the renowned Wakatobi Archipelago for week long cruises.
-These dive safaris focus on the outer atolls of the region which are virtually untouched by man, and the diving and reefs are exquisite.
+Luxury charters also visit the renowned Wakatobi Archipelago for cruises of 7 to 14 nights duration.
+These dive safaris focus on the outer atolls of the region which are virtually untouched by man, and the coral reefs are simply exquisite.
 Come diving in paradise while there are still vacancies!

 Please note that marine park fees vary with destinations visited and the cost will be stated in the shortlist that we send you.

-Full sets of diving equipment can be rented from US$ 20 per day.
+Full sets of scuba equipment can be rented from US$ 20 per day.

 We recommend that all our customers take out insurance to cover diving and travel activities, including trip cancellation.
 See our insurance programme for a competitive quote.